MisterSheeple/Sonic-Mania-Android-Build-Guide/README.md

 # Sonic Mania Android Build Guide

 This is a guide to building your own Sonic Mania APK for Android.
-This guide is intended for Windows 10/Windows 11 users only.
+This guide is currently intended for Windows 10/Windows 11 users only.
+An Android build guide for Linux is coming soon.

 ## Instructions